Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

-We observe that IQ-Learn produces unfavorable performance, possibly due to the difficulty of inferring the reward function in a scenario where the opponent exclusively determines the next state.
-This may lead to a weak correlation between the current and the next state, making IQ-Learn unsuitable for this particular task.
-HBC can better capture complex player strategies as it can switch between different strategies by selecting different options based on the different states.
-We can observe that HBC achieves better prediction than BC, and manifests the importance of using HIL in the turn-based setting.
+\textbf{Hierarchical BC Advantage.} We observe that IQ-Learn produces unfavorable performance, due to the difficulty of inferring the reward function in a scenario where the opponent exclusively determines the next state.
+This may lead to a weak correlation between the current and the next state, making this IRL method unsuitable for this particular task.
+HBC can better capture complex behavior as it can switch between different strategies by selecting different options based on varying states, highlighting the importance of using HIL in turn-based sports.